openethereum/openethereum.github.io/Tutorial-Part-V.md

 There should be nothing surprising there.

-Next for the HTML, we'll have two elements: the balance of our default account (spo that we can watch it go down once the payment goes out) and the button to make a payment:
+Next for the HTML, we'll have two elements: the balance of our default account (so that we can watch it go down once the payment goes out) and the button to make a payment:

 ```jsx
 <div>